pH-7/pH7-Dating-App/README.md

 # 💖 pH7 Dating App 🌟

-A great Tinder Like App, cooked with from the "pH7CMS way".
+A great Tinder Like App, built with React Native.

 # Get Started